Ninjaabdullah/NAI-Additions/README.md

 - Will do stuff in future updates
 ### Notice
 ---
-I don't recommended including this mod in modpacks while it's in Alpha, As it will go significant changes as I develop it, But if you wish to include it in your modpack, Feel free to do so.
+I don't recommend including this mod in modpacks while it's in Alpha, As it will undergo significant changes as I develop it, But if you wish to include it in your modpack, Feel free to do so.

 **Always Backup Your World!**

-P.S. : I'm making this project for fun!
+P.S.: I'm making this project for fun!
 And also to learn Java, It might not get updated or maintained frequently, But I will try to not abandon it.